pip-services/pip-services-docs/content/en/golang/commons/validate/at_least_one_exists_rule.md

 > NewAtLeastOneExistsRule(properties ...string) [*AtLeastOneExistsRule]()

-- **properties**: ...string - a list of property names where at least one property must exist
+- **properties**: ...string - list of property names where at least one property must exist

 ### Methods